axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 ---
-description: Run a Ronin mainnet validator node from a Docker image.
+description: Run a validator node on the mainnet.
 ---

 # Run a validator node
-This guide demonstrates how to run a Ronin mainnet validator node from a Docker image.
+This guide demonstrates how to run a validator node from a Docker image.

 ## Prerequisites
 ### Install Docker